alexreg/typer/docs/tutorial/options/help.md

   If --formal is used, say hi very formally.

 Arguments:
   NAME                    [required]

 Options:
-  --lastname TEXT         Last name of person to greet. [default: ] --formal / --no-formal  Say hi formally.  [default: False] --install-completion    Install completion for the current shell.
+  --lastname TEXT         Last name of person to greet.
-  --show-completion       Show completion for the current shell, to copy it or customize the installation.
-  --help                  Show this message and exit.
+  --formal / --no-formal  Say hi formally.  [default: no-formal] --help                  Show this message and exit.

 // Now you have a help text for the --lastname and --formal CLI options 🎉